Surface Pro 8

 The Microsoft Surface Pro 8 is a 2-in-1 detachable tablet computer developed by Microsoft to supersede the Surface Pro 7.
 It combines the form factor and exterior design of the Surface Pro X with internal Intel-based hardware of the Pro 7+.
 It was announced on September 22, 2021 alongside the Surface Go 3, updated Surface Pro X models, a new Surface Laptop Studio, Surface Duo 2, Surface Slim Pen 2, and several other accessories.
-The tablet is powered by the new Windows 11 operating system.
+The tablet uses the Windows 11 operating system.

 On 4 Feb, 2022, Microsoft announced the general availability for organisations across industries in the UAE of its Surface Laptop Studio and Surface Pro 8.